labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 * **Item #1.
 Create / Add a new gene cart:**

-	By default, the system creates 1 gene cart.
-But, by clicking on this button you can add up to **20** new gene carts to your account.
+	By default, the system creates a gene cart named **Basket_1**.
+By clicking on this button you can add up to **20** new gene carts to your account.

 * **Item #2.
 Upload a gene cart:**

-	Select a XML file containing gene cart data from your computer by using the «**Browse**» button, then click on the «**Upload Cart**» button to import the XML file content into the gene cart interface.
+	Select a XML file containing gene cart data (obtained from the Export cart functionality - see Item #8) from your computer by using the «**Browse**» button, then click on the «**Upload Cart**» button to import the XML file content into a new gene cart.

 * **Item #3.
 Gene cart content editing:**